Meet the Heart of

 Owner & Director of Making Connections Toowoomba

-Making Connections Toowoomba was founded by Fiona Goodall, a Special Educator with over 20 years’ experience.
-Fiona holds a Bachelor of Education and Master of Special Education.
-She is also a certified facilitator of the PEERS® Program, Peaceful Kids Mindfulness and Positive Psychology programs, and is a certified facilitator of LEGO® Based Therapy.
-Fiona has a professional and personal interest in Mindfulness and Meditation.
-She is a Registered Meditation Teacher with the Meditation Association of Australia, and is currently studying a Diploma of Counselling.
+Fiona is a Special Educator with over 20 years’ experience in specialist autism settings, special education, and mainstream schools in Australia and overseas.
+She holds a Bachelor of Education and a Master of Special Education, is a certified facilitator of the PEERS® Programs, certified Peaceful Kids Mindfulness & Positive Psychology programs, and a certified LEGO®-Based Therapist.
+She is also a Registered Meditation Teacher with the Meditation Association of Australia and is currently studying a Diploma of Counselling.

 Nikki Esplin